Quercus virginiana: Ecology

 One source states that the southern live oak responds "with vigorous growth to plentiful moisture on well-drained soil."
 They tend to survive fire, because often a fire will not reach their crowns.
 Even if a tree is burned, its crowns and roots usually survive the fire and sprout vigorously.
 Furthermore, live oak forests discourage entry of fire from adjacent communities because they provide dense cover that discourages the growth of a flammable understory.
 They can withstand occasional floods and hurricanes, and are resistant to salt spray and moderate soil salinity.
 Although they grow best in well-drained sandy soils and loams, they will also grow in clay.

 The branches frequently support other plant species such as rounded clumps of ball moss (Tillandsia recurvata), thick drapings of Spanish moss (Tillandsia usneoides), resurrection fern (Pleopeltis polypodioides), and parasitic mistletoe.

 Cultivation

 Southern live oak is cultivated in warmer climates as a specimen tree or for shade in the southern United States (zone 8 and south), Nuevo León and Tamaulipas states in Mexico, and in the warmer parts of the United States, Europe, and Australia.
 Cultivation is relatively simple, as southern live oak seedlings grow fast with ample soil moisture.
+Planting depth has little effect on the success of the tree.
 After a few years live oak needs only occasional supplemental water.
 Southern live oak is very long lived, and there are many specimens that are more than 400 years old in the deep southern United States.
-The southern live oak is reliably hardy to USDA Hardiness Zone 8a, which places its northern limit for long-term cultivation inland around Atlanta and Memphis.
+The southern live oak is reliably hardy to USDA Hardiness Zone 8a, which places its northern limit for long-term cultivation inland around Atlanta, Memphis, and Washington, D.C.